2021 ISDDE Virtual Conference

 Technology and curriculum design for equitable classroom experiences.

 How do we create an equitable learning culture where all students see themselves as powerful and valuable learners?
 Faith explores ways technology and curriculum design can help us elicit, celebrate, and build on student thinking to foster more equitable classrooms.

 Dr. James Calleja

 James Calleja PhD (Nottingham, UK) is a lecturer at the Faculty of Education, University of Malta.
 He leads the Collaborative Lesson Study Malta (www.clestum.eu) project and his research interests include mathematics education, teacher learning, lesson study and the design of continuing professional development.

 Designing professional development for just-in-time learning

 The concept of just-in-time learning (JITL) involves providing support that is responsive and applicable to the needs of educators.
-In this presentation, JITL and its application to professional development (PD) programmes is discussed, and suggestions for PD designers to give explicit attention to JITL will be offered.
+In this presentation, JITL and its application to professional development (PD) programmes is discussed, and suggestions for PD designers to give explicit attention to JITL is offered.